DuckDB CPG Schema Design (CPG Spec v1.1)

 CREATE TABLE edges_source_file (

-src BIGINT, -- Any AST node id
+src BIGINT NOT NULL, -- Any AST node id

-dst BIGINT, -- FILE node id
+dst BIGINT NOT NULL -- FILE node id

 );